nickklos10/nickklos10/README.md

 **`Incoming Data Scientist & Machine Learning Engineer`**

-Hello and welcome to my GitHub profile, I am a 23-year-old Computer Science student passionate about AI and Machine Learning.
+Hello and welcome to my GitHub profile, I am a 23-year-old Computer Science student passionate about AI and Data.

 #